Factory Reset: Everything You Need To Know

 What Are The Risks Of A Factory Reset?

 If you recently performed a factory reset, you may be wondering how safe it is for your device.
-We asked Dr. Horowitz if there are any risk associated with this process.
+So I put the question to Dr. Horowitz to see if there are any risk associated with this process.

 “Factory resets are generally harmless to the device,” he reassured.
 The main risk, it turns out, “is the false sense of security that it provides.”